DKNOpartners

 • Business registration

 After choosing a company form and obtaining a CVR number, the company must be registered with the Danish Business Authority.
-Depending on the company form, the registration may require additional information about e.g. management and ownership, especially for limited liability companies.
+Depending on the type of company, the registration may require additional information about e.g. management and ownership, especially for limited liability companies.
 Registration creates the company's official presence in Denmark.

 • VAT registration